FLUID: Training-Free Face De-identification via Latent Identity Substitution: Experiments

 \subsection{Evaluation Metrics}

 To rigorously assess identity suppression, attribute preservation, and detectability, we adopt the following metrics.

-\paragraph{Identity Deviation.} We define identity deviation as source identity distance (SID), which indicates the difference between the original and edited images in terms of identity.
-We use ArcFace \cite{deng2019arcface}, a SOTA angular margin-based FR model, to quantify SID.
-This is measured as the inverse cosine similarity between ArcFace embeddings of the original image $x$ and the de-identified result $\hat{x}$:
+\paragraph{Identity Deviation.} We define identity deviation as source identity distance (SID), which measures the difference between the original and edited images in terms of identity.
+To quantify SID while measuring the transferability of de-identification across various FR models, we compute this metric using three popular FR models; ArcFace \cite{deng2019arcface}, SphereFace \cite{liu2017sphereface}, and MobileFaceNet \cite{chen2018mobilefacenets}.
+SID is measured as the inverse cosine similarity between a pair of face embeddings in the FR feature space, each belonging to the original image $x$ and the de-identified result $\hat{x}$: